 Vmid failures Midpoint voltage level detected that was out of operating range.
-Short circuits Short circuit detected in the lamp connection.
-ZCD failures Critical failure detected in lamp or driver.
-Over Power Protection failures Over power detected.
+Short circuits ZCD failures Short circuit detected in the lamp connection.
+Over Power Protection failures Critical failure detected in lamp or driver.
+Over power detected.
 Invalid lamp table failures HID driver switched-on with a non-supported or corrupt lamp table selected.